Decoupling capacitor: Switching subcircuits

 In a subcircuit, switching will change the load current drawn from the source.
-Typical power supply lines show inherent inductance, which results in a slower response to change in current.
+Typical power supply lines show inherent inductance, which results in a slower response to changes in current.
 The supply voltage will drop across these parasitic inductances for as long as the switching event occurs.
 This transient voltage drop would be seen by other loads as well if the inductance between two loads is much lower compared to the inductance between the loads and the output of the power supply.

 To decouple other subcircuits from the effect of the sudden current demand, a decoupling capacitor can be placed in parallel with the subcircuit, across its supply voltage lines.
 When switching occurs in the subcircuit, the capacitor supplies the transient current.
 Ideally, by the time the capacitor runs out of charge, the switching event has finished, so that the load can draw full current at normal voltage from the power supply and the capacitor can recharge.
 The best way to reduce switching noise is to design a PCB as a giant capacitor by sandwiching the power and ground planes across a dielectric material.

 Sometimes parallel combinations of capacitors are used to improve response.
 This is because real capacitors have parasitic inductance, which causes the impedance to deviate from that of an ideal capacitor at higher frequencies.

 Transient load decoupling

 Transient load decoupling as described above is needed when there is a large load that gets switched quickly.
-The parasitic inductance in every (decoupling) capacitor may limit the suitable capacity and influence appropriate type if switching occurs very fast.
+The parasitic inductance in every (decoupling) capacitor may limit the suitable capacity and influence the appropriate type if switching occurs very fast.

 Logic circuits tend to do sudden switching (an ideal logic circuit would switch from low voltage to high voltage instantaneously, with no middle voltage ever observable).
 So logic circuit boards often have a decoupling capacitor close to each logic IC connected from each power supply connection to a nearby ground.
 These capacitors decouple every IC from every other IC in terms of supply voltage dips.

 These capacitors are often placed at each power source as well as at each analog component in order to ensure that the supplies are as steady as possible.
-Otherwise, an analog component with poor power supply rejection ratio (PSRR) will copy fluctuations in the power supply onto its output.
+Otherwise, an analog component with a poor power supply rejection ratio (PSRR) will copy fluctuations in the power supply onto its output.

 In these applications, the decoupling capacitors are often called bypass capacitors to indicate that they provide an alternate path for high-frequency signals that would otherwise cause the normally steady supply voltage to change.
 Those components that require quick injections of current can bypass the power supply by receiving the current from the nearby capacitor.
-Hence, the slower power supply connection is used to charge these capacitors, and the capacitors actually provide the large quantities of high-availability current.
+Hence, the slower power supply connection is used to charge these capacitors, and the capacitors actually provide large quantities of high-availability current.